Investment Office · · 19 min read

 Several publicly traded companies offer indirect exposure without the binary risk of private platform equity.

 Intercontinental Exchange (ICE) committed $2 billion to Polymarket.
-The parent company of the New York Stock Exchange's strategic investment of this magnitude signals institutional conviction about the category's future.
+The parent company's strategic investment of this magnitude in the New York Stock Exchange signals institutional conviction in the category's future.
 ICE's involvement also means integration with traditional financial infrastructure—the agreement makes ICE a global distributor of Polymarket's event-driven data, providing institutional clients with real-time sentiment indicators on market-moving events.

 Interactive Brokers (IBKR) has begun offering event contracts, expanding access to their institutional and sophisticated retail client base.

 The advantage of public proxies is liquidity and diversification.
 These companies have revenue streams beyond prediction markets, so exposure is diluted, but so is risk.
-The disadvantage: prediction market success may represent only a portion of their total business—material enough to matter at the margin but unlikely to drive transformative returns unless the category scales dramatically.
+Prediction market success may represent only a portion of their total business—material enough to matter at the margin but unlikely to drive transformative returns unless the category scales dramatically.
+For founders already comfortable with building and managing a diversified investment portfolio, public proxies fit naturally into the alternatives allocation.

 Infrastructure: Picks and Shovels

-The thesis that worked in previous market emergences applies here.
+The thesis that worked in previous market emergencies applies here.
 When everyone's digging for gold, sell shovels.

 Dome, backed by Y Combinator and founded by former Alchemy engineers, is building a unified API across Polymarket, Kalshi, Myriad, and Manifold.
 As the ecosystem fragments across platforms, infrastructure that aggregates data and enables cross-platform trading becomes essential.
 Hedge funds and market makers need consistent data feeds and execution capabilities regardless of which exchange ultimately dominates.

 Data and analytics providers represent another infrastructure opportunity.
 The sports betting industry spawned Sportradar and Genius Sports—companies that broker game data and provide odds modelling to sportsbooks.
 Prediction markets have analogous needs for data feeds and predictive algorithms, but the equivalent infrastructure doesn't yet exist at scale.
-How do you price the probability of a Federal Reserve rate cut?
-How do you model the odds of a corporate acquisition completing?
-Institutions will pay for tools that systematically answer these questions.
+Institutions will pay for tools that systematically price the probability of a Federal Reserve rate cut or a corporate acquisition.

 Resolution infrastructure deserves attention.
 Trustworthy event resolution isn't trivial, particularly for subjective or contested outcomes.
-The "Maduro trade" that drew headlines in January 2026 highlighted this—Polymarket initially hesitated to pay out "Yes" bets when U.S. forces captured the Venezuelan president, sparking accusations of arbitrariness in its role as an "arbiter of truth."
+The "Maduro trade" that drew headlines in January 2026 highlighted this—Polymarket initially hesitated to pay out "Yes" bets when U.S. forces captured the Venezuelan president, sparking accusations of arbitrariness.
 Platforms that solve verification problems elegantly create defensible value.

 Market making itself functions as infrastructure.
 Susquehanna International Group and Jane Street dominate institutional market making on Kalshi, ensuring liquidity for contracts that would otherwise be too thin for professional use.
 The average trade size has evolved from $300 in early 2024 to nearly $4,800 today, reflecting institutional participation.
 Algorithmic trading firms are hiring specialists at $200,000+ salaries to build positions in this space.

 Infrastructure offers exposure to the growth of prediction markets without direct regulatory risk.
-If Kalshi wins, infrastructure serves Kalshi.
+If Kalshi wins the platform war, infrastructure companies serve Kalshi.
 If Polymarket wins, infrastructure serves Polymarket.
-The platforms bear litigation costs while infrastructure serves whoever emerges.
+If DraftKings or CME emerges as a dominant player, infrastructure still gets paid.
 For risk-adjusted returns, this layer may prove most attractive for allocators uncomfortable with binary platform outcomes.

 Direct Trading